 HS usually develops after puberty and is more common in women than men.
 Some studies show HS to be genetic but no one fully knows the cause of it.

-Foods that may cause flare-ups are also known as trigger foods
+Food that may cause flare-ups are also known as trigger foods

 - Cow’s milk